Corporate travel safety 2024

 5 steps to build the perfect travel risk management program

-While travel risk management has always been a critical part of corporate travel, the pandemic has emphasized the importance of having a watertight in place.
+While travel risk management has always been a critical part of corporate travel, it is important to have a watertight travel risk management program in place.

 Every time your employees travel for business, they are exposed to a spectrum of health, safety, and security risks that your travel risk management program should effectively protect them from.